Table of Contents

 For example, I break mine up into:

-- Environment – any goals that go greener.
+- Environmental Impact – any goals that go greener.

 - Finances – this category will help budget money and save up for any gifts/trips that are on your bucket list!

-- Personal Development – this will help you grow as a person (creativity, intelligence, poductivity, etc.)
+- Personal Development – this will help you grow as a person (creativity, intelligence, productivity, etc.)

 - Relationships – it is important to always put energy and effort into the relationships in your life.
 Setting a relationship goal ensures that you do not neglect this aspect of your life while working towards your other goals.